Fighting to expand access to high-quality obesity care

 Who is making the compounded medication?

-Committed to patient safety and high-quality products, Ro is partnering with sterile compounding facilities who source the semaglutide and tirzepatide base only from FDA-registered manufacturers and review the certificate of analysis for each order of API to confirm the quality.
+Committed to patient safety and high-quality products, Ro is partnering with sterile compounding facilities who source the semaglutide base only from FDA-registered manufacturers and review the certificate of analysis for each order of API to confirm the quality.

 How will Ro assess the quality of this compounded treatment?